 When you think of “trekking” most people might not immediately contemplate Pakistan.
 But the Northern areas better known as Kashmir, have some of the most majestic treks on the planet.
-The two most popular are K2 base camp, where you can see the dramatic Karakoram Mountains while walking up the Baltoro glacier, and the spectacular Biafo Hispar glacier trek also know as Snow Lake.
+The two most popular are the K2 base camp, where you can see the dramatic Karakoram Mountains while walking up the Baltoro glacier, and the spectacular Biafo Hispar glacier trek also known as Snow Lake.

-Both of these treks travel deep into very remote territory, and being part of an expedition with tents, food and cooking equipment for a couple of weeks is mandatory.
+Both of these treks travel deep into very remote territory, and being part of an expedition with tents, food, and cooking equipment for a couple of weeks is mandatory.
 There are no tea houses to support you like in Nepal.
-Snow Lake requires a good level of physical fitness with some previous trekking experience plus and an adventurous attitude.
-The weather can be unpredictable at times ranging from very hot days at the beginning to freezing conditions as you get higher up the glacier and cross the Hispar La.
+Snow Lake requires a good level of physical fitness with some previous trekking experience plus an adventurous attitude.
+The weather can be unpredictable at times ranging from very hot days in the beginning to freezing conditions as you get higher up the glacier and cross the Hispar La.
 Trekkers are however rewarded with some of the most striking scenery imaginable.
 Here are a few highlights from our trek for inspiration.

 Leaving Askole